 For all coats, there are some general guidelines you should follow if you want to lengthen their value.
-We have advice on how to store your warm winter coats, from down and synthetic insulators to wool coats.
+We have advice on how to store winter coats, from down and synthetic insulators to wool coats.

 Walking outside expecting the bluster of snow and instead seeing the sun shining in all its snow-melting glory might cause you to toss your winter coat into the air and run off to the lake.
 Is that any way to treat the thing that stopped you from hibernating this winter?
 Follow this helpful guide to ensure the way you are storing winter clothes keeps your coats in tip-top shape for the next time winter rolls around.

 Maybe it's your first down coat or down vest.
 Maybe it's your tenth.
 We want to keep that down fluffy for as long as it should last.
 You also might be wondering how to store down jackets so they don’t get spoiled.
 Down coats do not require a dry cleaner, and you can actually wash and dry them at home.
 There are detergents made specifically for down jackets, like Grangers or Revivex, but a gentle detergent of your choice is acceptable.

 Even though down feathers are from geese, there is bird technology that does not come with down jackets.
 While down is light and traps heat well, if down gets wet and is not dried or aired out properly, the heat-trapping qualities will not do you or the coat justice.

 It's best to let down air dry but you can throw it in the dryer on a low tumble for 10 minutes to revive those feathers to their full puff.
 Make sure it is 100% clean and dry before you store it away, or it might be ruined.